 Jennie’s been married for 20 years and has three hilarious girls (who still think I’m the cool aunt!).
 Since we live far apart, I called her up and did the interview over the phone.
 I’m so excited to share her story with you!

 Q: Hey Jennie, thanks for agreeing to do this!
-You had a pretty big event occur in your life that changed the way you live your day to day.
+You had a child recently diagnosed with Type 1 Diabetes.
 Before we get into that, tell me a bit about the lead up to this event.
 What was your typical day like?
 What did you stress about?

 A: Thanks for asking, I’m excited to do the interview!
 Let’s see, I’d been a stay at home mom for 12 years and my youngest, Brooke, had just started kindergarten.
 It was a new phase for me.
 It was actually really hard because she was the youngest to go off to school.
 I had to find this new identity and all of a sudden I was like, Now what do I do?
 Nobody needs me!
 What do I do with myself now?